 make a submission (other than an adjudication submission under SOP Clause

-15) within the time allowed by the Adjudicator;
+15) within the time allowed by the adjudicator;

-comply with the Adjudicator’s call for a conference of the parties; or
+comply with the adjudicator’s call for a conference of the parties; or

-do any other thing that the Adjudicator requests or directs.
+do any other thing that the adjudicator requests or directs.

-Resignation of the Adjudicator
+Resignation of the adjudicator

-The Adjudicator may resign by giving notice in writing to the parties to the adjudication if the Adjudicator considers that it is not possible to decide the dispute fairly within the period specified in SOP Clause 26.
+The adjudicator may resign by giving notice in writing to the parties to the adjudication if the adjudicator considers that it is not possible to decide the dispute fairly within the period specified in SOP Clause 26.

 A resignation takes effect on the later of—